trec-product-search/trec-product-search.github.io/recommendations.md

 input QIDs.
 Specifically, for input query 3, the outputs should be recorded as qids 3R, 3C, and 3S.

+For the **100-item Pooled runs**, since standard TREC analysis ignores the Iteration field (field 2), use it to label items: emit C for complement and S for substitute.

 ## Annotation and Relevance

 Recommended items from submitted runs will be pooled and assessed by NIST assessors.
 Each item will be labeled with one of 4 categories (2 of have graded labels):